 Chris Evans, actor.
-He took a year off after high school to move to New York and then Los Angeles to pursue a career as an actor.
+He took a year off after high school to move to New York and then to Los Angeles to pursue a career as an actor.
+He started by living in the legendary Oakwood Apartments complex in Toluca Lake, aka Hollywood’s freshman dorm.
 He has not yet attended college.

 Harry Evans, newspaper and magazine editor.
 He dropped out after one year at college.
 As he once noted, “My parents weren’t rich, but they save up enough to give me a year at college, where I learned shorthand and typing.”
 He later entered the army and edited his first magazine.

 If you know of any other famous, successful, or rich people who did not graduate from high school and/or college, please comment below.
 Thanks!Drop out of school before your mind rots from our mediocre educational system. — Frank Zappa, musician, liner notes from the Freak Out album Click To Tweet

 Drop out of school before your mind rots from our mediocre educational system. — Frank Zappa, musician, liner notes from the Freak Out albumWe are shut up in schools and college recitation rooms for ten or fifteen years, and come out at last with a belly-full of words and do not know a thing. — Ralph Waldo Emerson Click To Tweet

 We are shut up in schools and college recitation rooms for ten or fifteen years, and come out at last with a belly-full of words and do not know a thing. — Ralph Waldo Emerson, essayist